Treasure Island

-Treasure Island (originally titled The Sea Cook: A Story for Boys) is an adventure novel by Scottish author Robert Louis Stevenson, telling a story of "buccaneers and buried gold".
-It is considered a coming-of-age story and is noted for its atmosphere, characters, and action.
+Treasure Island (originally titled The Sea Cook: A Story for Boys) is an adventure and historical novel by Scottish novelist Robert Louis Stevenson.
+It was published as a book in 1883, but is set in the 18th century, and tells a story of "buccaneers and buried gold".
+It is considered a coming-of-age story, and is noted for its atmosphere, characters, and action.

-The novel was originally serialised from 1881 to 1882 in the children's magazine Young Folks, under the title Treasure Island or the Mutiny of the Hispaniola, credited to the pseudonym "Captain George North".
+The novel was originally serialised from 1881 to 1882 in the children's magazine Young Folks under the title Treasure Island or the Mutiny of the Hispaniola, credited to the pseudonym "Captain George North".
 It was first published as a book on 14 November 1883 by Cassell & Co.
-It has since become one of the most often dramatized and adapted of all novels, in numerous media.
+It has since become one of the most-often dramatised and adapted novels.

-Since its publication, Treasure Island has had significant influence on depictions of pirates in popular culture, including elements such as deserted tropical islands, treasure maps marked with an "X", and one-legged seamen with parrots perched on their shoulders.
+Since its publication Treasure Island has significantly influenced depictions of pirates in popular culture, including elements such as deserted tropical islands, treasure maps marked with an "X", and one-legged seamen with parrots perched on their shoulders.

-Plot
+Plot summary

-The plot is set in the mid-18th century, when an old sailor who identifies himself as "The Captain" starts to lodge at the rural Admiral Benbow Inn on England's Bristol Channel.
+In the mid-18th century, an old sailor who identifies himself as "The Captain" starts to lodge at the rural Admiral Benbow Inn near Bristol.
 He tells the innkeeper's son, Jim Hawkins, to keep a lookout for "a one-legged seafaring man".

-A former shipmate named Black Dog confronts The Captain about a chart.
-They get into a violent fight, causing Black Dog to flee.
-The Captain, the proper name Billy Bones, suffers a stroke.
-That night, Jim's father dies suddenly.
-A few days later, a blind beggar named Pew visits the inn, delivering a summons to Bones called "the black spot".
+Black Dog, a shady pirate with missing fingers, comes to visit the captain who is a former shipmate.
+They argue about the disposition of a mysterious chart, and "The Captain" runs Black Dog off in a cutlass fight.
+The Captain, proper name Billy Bones, suffers a stroke.
+That night, Jim's father dies.
+Days later, Pew, a blind beggar, visits the inn, delivering a summons to Bones called "the black spot".
 Shortly thereafter, Bones suffers another stroke and dies.

-Pew and his accomplices attack the inn but are routed by mounted excise officers, and Pew is trampled to death by one of their horses.
-Jim and his mother escape with a mysterious packet from Bones' sea chest, which is found to contain a map of the island on which the infamous pirate Captain Flint hid his treasure.
-Jim shows the map to the local physician Dr. Livesey and the squire John Trelawney, and they decide to make an expedition to the island, with Jim serving as a cabin boy.
+Pew and his accomplices attack the inn but are attacked and routed by mounted excise officers, and Pew is trampled to death by one of their horses.
+Jim and his mother escape with a packet from The Captain's sea chest, which is found to contain a map of the island on which the infamous pirate Captain Flint hid his treasure.
+Jim shows the map to the local physician Dr. Livesey and Squire Trelawney, and they decide to make an expedition to the island, with Jim serving as a cabin boy.

-They set sail on Trelawney's schooner, the Hispaniola, under Captain Smollett and Jim forms a strong bond with the ship's one-legged cook, Long John Silver.
+They set sail from Bristol on a schooner chartered by Trelawney, the Hispaniola, under Captain Alexander Smollett.
+Jim forms a strong bond with the ship's one-legged cook, Long John Silver.
 The crew suffers a tragedy when first mate Mr. Arrow, a drunkard, is washed overboard during a storm.
-While hidden in an apple barrel, Jim overhears a conversation among the Hispaniola's crew which reveals that many of them are pirates who had served on Captain Flint's ship, the Walrus, with Silver leading them.
+Late one night, Jim hides when he overhears several crewmen, led by Silver, discussing their pasts as pirates on Flint’s crew.
 They plan to mutiny after the salvage of the treasure, and to murder the captain and the few remaining loyal crew.
+Jim secretly informs Captain Smollett, Trelawney, and Livesey.